Kotlin/KEEP/proposals/local-lambda-parameters.md

 This proposal does not remove the old contract syntax.
 It only introduces new modifiers intended to be stable and verified: `local` and `local once`.
 New code should prefer them.

+The IDE should support this migration with quick-fixes.
+When a `callsInPlace` contract can be safely replaced with `local` or `local once`, the IDE should suggest the corresponding modifier.
+Cases that do not satisfy the stricter `local` verification rules should not be migrated automatically.

 ## Inheritance

 Override compatibility follows order: `default` (no locality modifier) < `local` < `local once`.

 An overriding declaration may keep the same modifier or strengthen it, but it must not weaken it.
 So a default parameter may be overridden by default, `local`, or `local once`; a `local` parameter may be overridden by `local` or `local once`; and a `local` `once` only by `local once`.

-The same rule should apply to `expect`/`actual`: `actual` may provide the same or a stronger locality guarantee than `expect`.
-As in visibility modifiers, it can be applied only to final or effectively final classes.
-And for other cases, only exact locality modifiers are expected.
+The same compatibility rule should apply to `expect`/`actual` declarations.
+If an `expect` callable is final or effectively final, the corresponding `actual` callable may provide the same or a stronger locality guarantee.
+For example, an `expect` parameter without a locality modifier may be actualized as `local` or `local once`.

+If an `expect` callable can be overridden, the corresponding `actual` callable must use exactly the same locality modifier.

 Although the modifier is written in the declaration, it is not part of the function signature and the modifier does not participate in overload resolution.
 Therefore, declarations that differ only by locality modifiers are conflicting declarations, not overloads.

-## Compatibility with Ross Tate locality
+## Potential future: introducing locality in Kotlin

 This direction aligns with Ross Tate's "local lifetimes" proposal, because we only apply `local` / `local once` in contexts where the lambda cannot be returned or stored, adopting Tate-style lifetime tracking later should be source-compatible with code that already follows these restrictions.